 In these crazy times many people are finding it difficult to cope with the uncertainty of the situation and the fear that is rising up.
 I want to offer a couple of messages for you today in hopes that they will help you get through this turbulent period with more ease and grace.
-This is a two part blog so be sure to stay tuned for part 2 to see what herbs that I recommend for staying and/or getting healthy!
+This is a three part blog so be sure to check out part 2 and 3 to see what herbs and nutrients that I recommend for staying and/or getting healthy!

 We are definitely in a place of not knowing what is coming next.
 The situation could get catostrophic, fizzle out, or (most likely) end up somewhere between those two extremes and us humans don’t like that much uncertainty!

-By this point we all know the basic guidelines of social distancing and good hygiene that everyone is preaching and all of us should be participating in, so I’m not going to go over that here.
+At this point we all know the basic guidelines of social distancing and good hygiene that everyone is preaching, so I’m not going to go over that here.
 What I’m going to focus on in this blog post are three things that I don’t see much info on out there…

 So lets start with…